 Once the transfer policy has been enabled and the time window has arrived, the initiating entity may:

-Use the fanout and group communication procedure to send the same request to each of the field domain nodes configured for background data transfer, or
+use the fanout and group communication procedure to send the same request to each of the field domain nodes configured for background data transfer; or

-Send individual (and potentially different) requests to each of the field domain nodes configured for background data transfer.
+send individual (and potentially different) requests to each of the field domain nodes configured for background data transfer.

 NOTE: The data transfers corresponding to this step uses the Sgi interface.